Gerard Jones: Personal life

 The residence of Jones and his wife is in San Francisco.

 Possession of images of child sexual abuse

 Jones was arrested in December 2016 on charges of distributing and possessing images of child sexual abuse.
 His lawyer first entered a plea of "not guilty", but in April 2018 Jones changed his plea to "guilty", admitting that the police had found "numerous electronic devices containing tens of thousands of images and hundreds of videos of child pornography" in his home.
 In August 2018, Jones was sentenced to six years in prison, followed by a five-year period of supervised release, with an unspecified amount of restitution to be paid to his victims.

 Jones subsequently began writing about his experiences in prison, and about the life events that led him to commit his crimes; these writings were collected by his friends and former colleagues, and posted online.

+Jones was released from prison in December 2022.